dusevitch/starter-hugo-academic/content/project/cad_gallery/index.md

 ---
-title: Gallery of Several CAD Projects
+title: Gallery of CAD Projects
-summary: This includes various CAD projects David has worked on over the years including explanations.
+summary: This includes a few CAD projects David has worked on over the years including explanations.
 tags:
   - cad
 date: '2022-10-10T00:00:00Z'